 Section 2.
 No official action may be taken by the Commission unless a quorum is present and a majority of those voting “yea or nay” vote in favor of the action.

 Section 3.
 A quorum is a majority of the current Commission members.
 However, there is not a quorum unless a majority of the SMDs have Commissioners.
 Section 4.
 Special meetings of the Commission can be called by the Chair, the Executive Committee, or by written request of three Commission members.
 The purpose of the meeting shall be stated in the notice and no other topic may be discussed at that meeting.
 Reasonable notice shall be given in writing.
 Section 5.
-All meetings of the Commission shall be accessible to the public and conducted in accordance with the requirements set forth in the Standard Operating Procedures.
+All meetings of the Commission shall be accessible to the public.
 Section 6.
 The Commission is committed to non-discrimination on the basis of race, color, creed, class, national origin, sex, age, religion, ethnic identity, ethnicity, immigration status, language, culture, housing status, sexual orientation, gender, gender identity, economic status or disability as defined by the Americans with Disabilities Act of 1990 and shall conduct itself, and its meetings, in accordance with this commitment.

 Section 7.
 As outlined in the DC Code, the Commission shall set aside a portion of each public meeting to hear the views of residents within the Commission area and other affected persons of problems or issues of concern within the Commission area and on proposed District government actions that affect the Commission area.
 This will include previously considered comments that were not handled or addressed at the respective committee-level meeting.
-ANC 6A encourages community members to participate in committee meetings which are designed to allow for extended dialogue about proposed projects and issues.
 Section 8.
-To the extent possible, any Commissioner may have an item placed on the agenda of a regular meeting provided that the Commissioner submits the item to the Chair at least eight days in advance of the meeting.
-Additional items may be added to the agenda less than 24 hours of the meeting only if the Commission votes to amend the agenda at the start of the Commission meeting.
+Any Commissioner may have an item placed on the agenda of a regular meeting provided that the Commissioner submits the item to the Chair at least eight (8) days in advance of the meeting.
 Section 9.
-At least seven (24 hours in advance of the Commission meeting, the Secretary will post the draft agenda, draft copy of the previous minutes, committee reports and the monthly Treasurer’s report, and other materials for the meeting to each Commissioner and the public at large.
+At least seven (7) days in advance of the Commission meeting, the Secretary, or Designee, will post the draft agenda to the ANC 6A website and update as needed as additional materials become available.
 Section 10.
-Conflicts of Interest
+Financial Conflicts of Interest

 a) No Commissioner shall use their official position or title; or personally and substantially participate, through decision, approval, disapproval, recommendation, the rendering of advice, investigation, or otherwise; in a judicial or other proceeding, application, request for a ruling or other determination, contract, controversy, or other particular matter, or attempt to influence the outcome of a particular matter, in a manner that the Commissioner knows is likely to have a direct and predictable effect on their financial interests or the financial interests of a person closely affiliated with the Commissioner.